Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Introduction

 \section{Introduction}

-The orbits of a massive particle around a spherical black hole are described by the timelike geodesic equations in Schwarzschild spacetime.
-It is well known that these equations can be integrated by use of Killing vectors to obtain the geodesics explicitly \cite{Hag,Dar}, with the motion of the particle lying in a timelike hyperplane that is rotationally isometric to the equatorial hyperplane.
-A complete exposition can be found in the comprehensive reference \cite{Cha}.
+The orbits of a massive particle around a spherical black hole are described by the timelike geodesic equations in Schwarzschild spacetime, where the spacetime motion of the particle lies in a timelike hypersurface.
+By rotational symmetry, this hypersurface can be identified with the equatorial hypersurface in adapted polar coordinates $(t,r,\phi)$, with the metric $ds^2=-\frac{r-2M}{r}dt^2+\frac{r}{r-2M}dr^2+r^2d\phi^2$.
+Consequently, the spatial motion of the particle can be described as belonging to an equatorial plane which is orthogonal to the timelike Killing vector $\partial/\partial_t$.
+It is well known \cite{MisThoWhe,Wal} that the coordinate form of the geodesic equations then can be integrated with use of the Killing vectors $\partial/\partial_t$ and $\partial/\partial_\phi$ to obtain the geodesics $(t(\tau),r(\tau),\phi(\tau))$ parameterized by proper time $\tau$ in an explicit analytical form \cite{Hag,Dar}.
+This yields the particle orbit $(r(\tau),\phi(\tau))$ in the equatorial plane.
+A complete exposition, including a classification of all types of orbits, can be found in the comprehensive reference \cite{Cha}.

-The purpose of the present work is to obtain in explicit form a complete set of locally conserved quantities for the equations of motion in the equatorial hyperplane.
-In terms of standard coordinates $(t,r,\phi)$ for the hyperplane metric $(ds)^2=-\frac{r-2M}{r}(dt)^2+\frac{r}{r-2M}(dr)^2+r^2(d\phi)^2$, the locally conserved quantities consist of energy, angular momentum, an angular $\phi$-quantity, a temporal $t$-quantity, and a proper-time $\tau$-quantity.
-The latter three quantities are typically expressed implicitly through initial conditions $r(\tau_0) =r_0$, $\phi(\tau_0)=\phi_0$, $t(\tau_0)=t_0$ for the geodesic motion \cite{Cha}.
-In contrast, the new contribution here will be to derive these quantities in a form motivated by the Laplace-Runge-Lenz (LRL) vector in Newtonian gravity \cite{GolPooSaf,Cor}, which involves geometrical properties of an orbit's dynamics rather than initial conditions.
+In the limit of Newtonian gravity, all non-circular particle orbits have an interesting property that they possess a conserved quantity known as the Laplace-Runge-Lenz (LRL) vector \cite{GolPooSaf,Cor}.
+This quantity is a constant of motion for non-circular orbits.
+It lies in the plane of the orbit and points from the focus to the periapsis point of the orbit, while its magnitude is normalized to depend only on the energy constant of motion for the orbit.
+When polar coordinates $(r,\phi)$ are used on the orbital plane, the focus of the orbit is located at $r=0$ and thus the angle of the LRL vector in this plane coincides with the angle at which the periapsis point occurs in the orbit.